Load selection state with an iframe

 Multi-Select Behavior

-The multiSelect parameter controls whether users can select multiple items:
+The multiSelect parameter (at the end of the iframe URL) controls whether users can select multiple items:

 true- Users can select multiple itemsfalse- Users can only select one item at a time